ambrish-awasthi/Galaxy_Shooting/README.txt

-Galaxian is an Open-GL based "old-day" type 2D game.
+Galaxy Shooting is an Open-GL based "old-day" type 2D game.
 This project was done as a part of Computer Graphics Course, 6th Semester (B.Tech), Computer Science and Engineering Department, Harcourt Butler Technological Institute, kanpur.

 To run on Windows